ayman707-ux/PlayTorrio/README.md

 If you enjoy PlayTorrio, please give it a ⭐ on GitHub to show support!

 LISENCE INCLUDES THE TORRENT SCRAPER!
+AND EVERYTHING ON THIS GITHUB REPOSITORY